ProAccess/HOACompetenceProject/HOA-COMPETENCE-Incentive-Program.md

 current certification implies exposure to and knowledge of *current* legislation and developments in best practices.
-However, the total number of credits accumulated by an individual may be published in the online database as an incentive toward continuing education m_line m_newpage
+However, the total number of credits accumulated by an individual may be published in the online database as an incentive toward continuing education.

 <a name="star_rating_determination"></a>